 The philosophy behind FHIR is to build a base set of resources that, either by themselves or when combined, satisfy the majority of common use cases.
 FHIR resources aim to define the information contents and structure for the core information set that is shared by most implementations.
 There is a built-in extension mechanism to cover the remaining content as needed.

 FHIR modeling uses a composition approach.
 In comparison, HL7 v3 modeling is based on "model by constraint" (see Comparing FHIR to other HL7 standards).
 With FHIR, specific use cases are usually implemented by combining resources together through the use of resource references.
 Although a single resource might be useful by itself for a given use case, it is more common that resources will be combined and tailored to meet use case specific requirements.
-Two special kinds of resources are used to describe how resources are combined and used:
+Two special kinds of resources are used to describe how resources are defined and used:

 Conformance Statement â€“ describes the interfaces that an implementation exposes for exchange of data